mauroalderete/virtualmic-pulseaudio/README.md

 </div>

 &nbsp;
-## Introducing `coding-projects-templates
+## Introducing

-This repository template contains the essential elements used in various projects to many stacks.
+Manage channels of audio source composed by virtual speakers and virtual microphones.

-- Allow UP a new channel with PulseAudio temporally.
+- Allow load a new channel with PulseAudio temporally.
-- Allow DOWN the channel upped previously.
+- Allow unload the channel upped previously.
+- Allow list all channels created.

 ## Installation